Updated January 2026

 Step 4: Examine the Cartridge Shell

-- Color & Texture: Authentic cartridges have a specific color (light blue for Pokémon Crystal).
+Color and Texture: Real cartridges have a specific color: light blue for Pokémon Crystal.

-- Counterfeit games may use different color shades or feel off in texture
+- Fake games may use different shades of color or have textures that feel wrong.

-- The fake pokemon crystal cartridge has a deeper blueish tint to the shell.
+- A fake Pokémon Crystal cartridge often has a darker, bluish tint to its shell.

-- It’s not as transparent as the authentic copy of the game.
+- It is not as transparent as the real cartridge.

-Step 5: Opening the Game & Examine the Circuit Board
+Step 5: Opening the Game & Examining the Circuit Board

-This reproduction copy is easy to spot as a fake Pokémon crystal game.
+- A counterfeit Pokémon Crystal game is easy to spot.
 You’ll notice the game board is half the size of the authentic copy.
 (See Photo).
-You’ll notice the fake copy does not have a save battery.
+You’ll notice the fake copy doesn't include a "save battery" option.

-- Like I mentioned above, all Authentic Pokémon Game Boy & Color games will have a CR2025 or CR1616 save battery inside.
+- As I mentioned above, all Authentic Pokémon Game Boy & Color games will include a CR2025 or CR1616 save battery.

-- The CR1616 Battery are common inside Pokémon Yellow.
+- The CR1616 Battery is standard inside Pokémon Yellow.
 Real Pokémon games have a specific circuit layout, and the chips will have specific codes.

-- Matching model numbers: If you look on the circuit board chip under the save battery.
-You'll notice it has the same lettering [CGB-BYTE] - this lettering is on the left side of the label on the authentic pokemon crystal game cartridge.
+- Matching model numbers: If you look at the circuit board chip under the save battery.
+You'll notice it has the same lettering [CGB-BYTE].
+This lettering appears on the left side of the label on the authentic Pokémon Crystal game cartridge.

 - Another noticeable difference is the absence of any markings on the game board.
 On authentic copies of Pokémon Crystal –

-And on the back of the board, Nintendo is printed on the board.
+And on the back of the board, Nintendo is printed.
 The reproduction game board lacks the two markings mentioned.

 Want to Sell or Trade Your Game Boy Color Games?

-Looking to sell your Game Boy Color games online?
-The Old School Game Vault is your trusted platform for retro game trade-ins.
+If you want to sell your Game Boy Color games online, The Old School Game Vault is a trusted place for retro game trade-ins.

 We make it easy to: